Can massage therapy for cerebral palsy help reduce muscle tightness?

 Cerebral palsy can make it difficult to move around as much as you’d like.

-This can result in poor circulation, which can decrease your metabolic rate and reduce the efficiency of bodily functions
+Muscle contractions promote blood circulation; therefore, a lack of movement can result in poor circulation.
+This can decrease your metabolic rate and reduce the efficiency of bodily functions.

 Massage therapy uses touch to stimulate your muscles and promote circulation.
 This helps compensate for lack of movement.